latticexyz/mud/packages/gas-report/README.md

 # Gas Report

-Gas reporter for specific lines within forge tests
+Measure and report gas usage within forge tests

 Add some reports to your forge tests